Marián Chobot

 Marián Chobot (born 31 August 1999) is a Slovak football player.
-He currently plays for Slovan Bratislava and had previously featured for Slovakia U21.
+He currently plays for Ružomberok and had previously featured for Slovakia U21.

 Club career

 He made his Fortuna Liga debut for Nitra on 28 July 2018 in a game against Žilina.
 Chobot played from start, but was replaced by Christián Steinhübel after 54 minutes. Žilina won the game 2-1.

+On 20 July 2023, Chobot moved to Niké liga side Ružomberok.
+He made a contract for the next two seasons.